Ask Our Experts 10/21/2018

-The administration subsequently announced elimination of the death penalty entirely—a remarkable development, considering that until 2017, execution was mandatory for anyone convicted of possessing over 200g of cannabis.
+The administration subsequently announced the elimination of the death penalty entirely—a remarkable development, considering that until 2017, execution was mandatory for anyone convicted of possessing over 200g of cannabis.
 The decision to eliminate the death penalty has been interpreted by some as a concession aimed at diverting calls for cannabis legalization.

-While Korea and Malaysia’s policy changes are not market-opening for legal cannabis, they serve as indication of how international attitudes are changing.
+While Korea and Malaysia’s policy changes are not market-opening for legal cannabis, they serve as an indication of how international attitudes are changing.

 Disclaimer: Nothing contained herein is intended to constitute security or investment advice.
 New Frontier Data is not a liable party, nor is the company a licensed financial advisor.